 Previous to founding Wild Things Unlimited, founders Steve Gehman and Betsy Robinson participated in forest carnivore surveys in and around Yellowstone National Park from 1992 through 1997.
 They documented presence of 10 mammalian carnivore species throughout northern Yellowstone, and compared the effectiveness of various methods of detecting carnivores.
 Steve made a presentation entitled “Comparison of three methods of carnivore detection” at the 1997 annual meeting of the Western Forest Carnivore Committee.
 Steve and Betsy authored articles about their searches for fishers and wolverines for Yellowstone Science (Vol. 3, No. 4 and Vol. 6, No. 3), and an article including some of their findings relative to pine martens and fishers was published in the April/May 2000 issue of National Wildlife.

-During the past fifteen years, with help of the grants from a number of foundations and our growing list of supporters, we have greatly expanded our efforts to survey forest carnivores.
-We have entered into Cooperative Agreements and developed projects with three National Forests — Gallatin, Helena, and Falthead — and with Glacier National Park.
+During the past seventeen years, with help of the grants from a number of foundations and our growing list of supporters, we have greatly expanded our efforts to survey forest carnivores.
+We have entered into Cooperative Agreements and developed projects with four National Forests — Gallatin, Helena, Beaverhead-Deerlodge, and Falthead — and with Glacier National Park.
 In each case, our relationships with agency biologists have been positive, and our results have been well-received.